Kluck911/PetFrends_Web_tests/README.md

 5. You can run all test from tests folder uses the next commands:

-  - for Mozila Firefox: py.test -v --driver Firefox --driver-path geckodriver.exe  -m 'all_test'
+  - for Mozilla Firefox: py.test -v --driver Firefox --driver-path geckodriver.exe  -m 'all_test'
   - for Google Chrome: py.test -v --driver Chrome --driver-path chromedriver.exe  -m 'all_test'

 Note: You must use your path to webdriver if don't move driver to tests folder.
 You can use different marks to run some tests suits: